ryanirl/torchvf/README.md

 This installation guide is for people who want to reproduce the results in my [article](https://github.com/ryanirl/torchvf/blob/main/article/first_draft.pdf) on vector field based methods.
-First, clone the repository:
+First, install the torchvf library and clone the repository to get access to the scripts:

 ```
+pip install torchvf

 git clone https://github.com/ryanirl/torchvf.git
 ```